So much of yoga is about achieving a balancing act:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Here is a group yoga poses that can help to improve your core muscles.
-Try holding them for two to three breaths at first, then increase the number of breaths to challenge yourself.
-On the one-sided poses, be sure to repeat on the other side!
+The following yoga poses are designed to strengthen your core.
+You’ll want to try holding them for two to three breaths at first, then increase the number of breaths to challenge yourself when you feel like you’ve got them down.
+When faced with one-sided poses, make sure you repeat the same moves on the other side for a balanced effort.

 - Start from a hands and knees position.
 Pull your belly muscles inward and keep your lower back flat.